sky-uk/licence-compliance-checker/README.md

 --ignore-project (-i) | Project which licence will not be checked for compliance.
 Repeat this flag to specify multiple values.
 --override-licence (-o) | Can be used to override the licence detected for a project directory - e.g. vendor/github.com/spf13/cobra=MIT.
 Repeat this flag to specify multiple values.
 --override-module-licence (-m) | Can be used to override the licence detected for a go module - e.g. github.com/spf13/cobra=MIT.
 Repeat this flag to specify multiple values.
+--check-go-modules | Check all go modules a project depends on.
+This replaces specifying multiple project directories as positional arguments.

 Output argument | Meaning
 ---------|---------